Yoga Teacher Mentorship & Advanced Education

 • Stretching isn’t always the answer

-You may wonder:
+You may find yourself wondering:

 • Why cueing a “deep breath” doesn’t always create regulation — and what to do instead

-It’s a missing layer of applied understanding.
+It’s a missing layer of applied integration.

 What This Mentorship Helps You Do